bioc/SAIGEgds/README.md

 Scalable and accurate implementation of generalized mixed mode with the support of Genomic Data Structure ([GDS](https://github.com/zhengxwen/SeqArray)) files and highly optimized C++ implementation.
 It is designed for single variant tests in large-scale phenome-wide association studies (PheWAS) with millions of variants and hundreds of thousands of samples, e.g., [UK Biobank genotype data](https://www.ukbiobank.ac.uk).

+The implementation of SAIGEgds is based on the original [SAIGE](https://github.com/weizhouUMICH/SAIGE) R package (v0.29.4.4).
+All of the calculation with single-precision floating-point numbers in [SAIGE](https://github.com/weizhouUMICH/SAIGE) are replaced by the double-precision calculation in SAIGEgds.
+SAIGEgds also implements some of the [SPAtest](https://cran.r-project.org/web/packages/SPAtest/index.html) functions in C to speed up the calculation of Saddlepoint Approximation.

 ## Citation

+Zheng X, Davis J.Wade, SAIGEgds -- an efficient statistical tool for large-scale PheWAS with mixed models; (Abstract/Program #XX).
+Presented at the 69th Annual Meeting of The American Society of Human Genetics (ASHG), Oct 15-19, Houston, US.

 Zhou W, Nielsen JB, Fritsche LG, Dey R, Gabrielsen ME, Wolford BN, LeFaive J, VandeHaar P, Gagliano SA, Gifford A, Bastarache LA, Wei WQ, Denny JC, Lin M, Hveem K, Kang HM, Abecasis GR, Willer CJ, Lee S. Efficiently controlling for case-control imbalance and sample relatedness in large-scale genetic association studies. *Nat Genet* (2018).
 Sep;50(9):1335-1341.